Easter Egg Rocket: An Easter STEM challenge

 Looking to add a little something extra to your Easter fun?
 Something extra like making a rocket?

-It is actually pretty easy to do.
+The supplies for this are simple.
 Ben thought it was super exciting, and Ali and Sammy got a kick out of it too.
-But it isn’t hard to guess that an exploding egg would be exciting.
+But it isn’t hard to guess that an explosion would be an exciting STEM Easter egg activity.

-This is an easy and fun science activity to do with your preschooler or toddler.
+This is a fun science activity to do with your preschooler.
+Older kids will like the challenge of it too!
 You just need a plastic Easter egg, a toilet paper tube, and some Alka-Seltzer and you are ready for Easter egg experiments.

 Easter STEM Activities